Build a pricing page

 - Requests and responses mirror the preview a transaction operation.

-- Returns item totals in the lowest denomination for a currency (e.g. cents for USD).
+- Returns item totals in the lowest denomination for a currency (for example, cents for

-- Response includes calculations for line items and overall totals.
+). - Response includes calculations for line items and grand totals.

 - Requests mirror creating a transaction, so billing and trial periods must match for all items.